-Notes to the condensed consolidated interim financial statements - continued For the three-month period ended 31 March 2020
+Notes to the condensed consolidated interim financial statements - continued For the three-month and nine-month periods ended 30 September 2020

 4.3 Financial Instruments (continued)

 Financial Liabilities - Classification, subsequent measurement and gain and losses

 Financial liabilities are classified as measured at amortised cost or FVTPL.
 A financial liability is classified as FVTPL if it is classified as held-for-trading, it is a derivative or designated as such on initial recognition.
 Financial liabilities at FVTPL are measured at fair value and net gains and losses, including any interest expense, are recognised in profit or loss.
 Other financial liabilities are subsequently measured at amortised cost using the effective interest method.
 Interest expense and foreign exchange gain and losses are recognised in profit or loss.
 Any gain or loss on derecognition is also recognised in profit or loss.